niels-lubbes/linear_series/README.md

 ```

 * For showing which files were installed
-or uninstalling the `linear_series` package use one of the following
+or for uninstalling the `linear_series` package,
-commands:
+use one of the following commands:
 ```
 sage -pip show --files linear_series sage -pip uninstall linear_series